 This mode is a compromise between differential and single-ended modes.
 It offers some of the advantages of each mode.
-With this mode you can still get noise rejection, but not the limitation in the number of channels resulting from a fully differential configuration.
-The external reference input must be the same for every channel.
-It is equivalent to configuring the inputs for differential mode and then tying all of the low inputs together and using that node as the reference input.
+Using non-referenced single-ended mode, you can still get noise rejection, but not the limitation in the number of channels resulting from a fully differential configuration.
+The possible downside is that the external reference input must be the same for every channel.
+It is equivalent to configuring the inputs for differential mode and then tying all of the low inputs together and using that mode as the reference input.